WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Penstemon

-breviculus (Penstemon) Scrophulariaceae (Snapdragon Family) Semi-desert.
+breviculus (Short Penstemon, Short Beardtongue) Plantaginaceae (Plantain Family) Semi-desert.
 Openings.
 Spring.
-Canyons of the Ancients National Monument, May 25, 2010 and Hawkins Preserve, Cortez, Colorado, May 23, 2006.
-Penstemon breviculus is found in sandy, gravelly, or clay soils of a few counties in southwest Colorado, southeast Utah, and northwest New Mexico.
-It is one of the smaller Penstemons both in overall plant height and in flower size.
-Lovely lavender-pink to light purple flowers are abundant on each plant.
+Penstemon breviculus is found in sandy, gravelly, or clay soils of a few counties in southwest Colorado, southeast Utah, northeast Arizona, and northwest New Mexico.
+Although this is a rare plant, it is very common, even abundant, in some of these areas.
+Penstemon breviculus grows to a foot tall with leaves to 3 inches long.
+Upper leaves are sessile; lower are petiolate.
+Lovely lavender-pink to light purple flowers are abundant on multiple stems in each plant.
+Where you find one plant, look around and you will often find a dozen more.
+In many of its characteristics, P. breviculus is quite similar to P. ophianthus.
+Click for a comparison of the two species.
 Charles Baker and friends collected the first specimens of this plant near Mancos, Colorado in 1898, and David Keck named the plant Penstemon jamesii in 1938.
 It was given its present name by Gladys Nisbet and Raymond Jackson in 1960.
-"Breviculus" is Latin for "short-stemmed", or "very short". |
+Latin gives us both "brevi", "short", and "culus", "a little" and together they mean "somewhat short". |

 |